 |Speranza's discreet exterior|

-Start with a salads like fennel with pears and pine nuts or caprese, or an Italian classic like prosciutto and melon, carpaccio or burrata.
+Start with a salad like fennel with pears and pine nuts or caprese, or an Italian classic like prosciutto and melon, carpaccio or burrata.

 Basic but properly-cooked swordfish comes on a large bed of arugula, a good choice for carb avoiders, while the branzino is served deboned.
-Though many choose pasta or risotto for the main course, several other proteins include grilled lamb chops, veal chops, shrimp and crab legs.
+Though many people choose pasta or risotto for the main course, several other proteins include grilled lamb chops, veal chops, shrimp and crab legs.

-Speranza, 2547 Hyperion Ave., (323) 644-1918
+Speranza, 2547 Hyperion Ave., 323-644-1918